What Are Microplastics?

 Do Microplastics Stay in Our Bodies?

-Scientists have discovered microplastics in human lungs, placentas, and even bloodstream samples.
+Scientists have found microplastics in human lungs, placentas, and blood.

 Are Microplastics Bad for Us?